Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Implementation-Options.md

 - AVS workloads on the same segment can talk natively to each other
 - AVS workloads across segments communicate by configuring NSX
 - Workloads in different SDDC's can talk using AnyConnect
 - For workload cross-region communication, use Global Reach.

-See [Multi-Region Connectivity]()
+ For next steps on how to implement multi-regional connectivity, see [Multi-Region Connectivity](../Connectivity-Multi-region/dual-region-hub-spoke.md).